 Global Alliance Targets Cyber Threats to Civil Society

 The San Francisco-based Cloudflare has observed that malicious cyber activity against civil society organizations is “generally increasing.”
-In Quarter 2 of 2023, NPOs were targeted more than any other industry when looking at malicious traffic to NPO websites as a proportion of total traffic.
-In Quarter 3 of 2023, NPOs and independent media organizations placed second behind the metals and mining industry, with 17.14% of all traffic to NPOs representing distributed denial-of-service (DDoS) attacks.
-Similarly, the European Union Agency for Cybersecurity (ENISA) found that targeted individuals within civil society were the second most-targeted sector globally between July 2022 and June 2023.
+In Quarter 2 of 2023, NPOs were targeted more than any other industry when looking at malicious traffic.
+In Quarter 3 of 2023, NPOs and independent media organizations placed second behind the metals and mining industry, with 17.14% of all traffic to NPOs representing denial-of-service (DDoS) attacks.
+Similarly, the European Union Agency for Cybersecurity (ENISA) found that targeted individuals within civil society were the second most-targeted sector between July 2022 and June 2023.

-The tactics employed by these threat actors are not only personalized but also highly sophisticated.
-They invest significant time and resources into researching each target, setting up trojan-style, fake apps and online app stores housing malicious software.
-This level of sophistication allows them to access targets’ personal accounts and devices, and even remotely take over a user’s device.
+These threat actors employ personalized tactics that are also highly sophisticated.
+They invest significant time and resources into researching each target, setting up trojan-style fake apps, and creating online stores housing malicious software.
+This sophistication allows them to access targets’ personal accounts and devices and even remotely take over a user’s device.

 Keep your social media security top-notch by remaining vigilant against online fraud and prioritizing account privacy.
 Dive into cyber consumer concerns and master protection practices with our interactive mobile app, FRAUDSTER.

 Protect yourself from scams with the FRAUDSTER app.
-It offers real-time scam alerts, educational resources, and interactive training modules to keep you ahead of fraudsters.
+It offers real-time scam alerts, educational resources, and interactive training modules to keep you ahead of threats.
 Available on both Apple and Android devices, it’s your ultimate tool for online security.
 Explore more at www.FraudsterApp.com.
-Already using FraudsterApp?
+Are you already using FraudsterApp?
 Enhance your self-protection skills with just a tap on the training icon.

 Terry Cutler